raskolnikoff/noesisnoema-pipeline/README.md

 ## Best Practices for Colab

 - Use notebook cells for all processing and exporting steps.
+- Focus on the primary workflows: chunks & embeddings and GGUF conversion notebooks.
+- Use the legacy tokenizer/archive workflow only if needed for compatibility or reproducibility.
 - Organize your own data and files outside of this repository structure.
 - Avoid committing large or sensitive files; use `.gitignore` to exclude: